blackberry/WebWorks-Samples/swipemenu/README.md

 ## Troubleshooting

 1. Menu doesn't appear when I swipe down - check to make sure you have added the "blackberry.app.event" feature to config.xml.
-2. Outer frame of the menu bar appears, but nothing else - make sure you have defined callback function defined used by the addButton step (without it, runtime error interrupts menu creation).
+2. Outer frame of the menu bar appears, but nothing else - make sure you have defined a callback function for the addButton step (without it, runtime error interrupts menu creation).
 3. Images appear broken - ensure the path to your image files is correct and they are accesible by your application.
 4. The font style is wrong - swipemenu.js inherits the font-style from your application.
-Add a local CSS definition that sets the font-family property.
+Add a body-tag CSS definition that sets the font-family property.
 4. I don't like the background, colors, sizes - These can be customized.
 Open and edit swipemenu.js.
 Modify the createSwipeMenu() and addButton() sections to set the styles you prefer.

 ## More Info